PhysioLabXR/PhysioLabXRDocs/source/index.rst

 +-----------------------------------------------+-----------------------------------------------+-----------------------------------------+--------------------------------------------------+

-PhysioLab\ :sup:`XR` is a pure Python application for running physiological experiment involving EEG, fNIRS, eyetracking, fMRI, audiovisual recording from cameras and microphones, and more!
+PhysioLab\ :sup:`XR` is a pure Python application for running physiological experiments involving EEG, fNIRS, eyetracking, fMRI, audiovisual recording from cameras and microphones, and more!
-Tailored for academic researchers and industry practitioners, it supports multiple platforms (screen-based, VR, or AR) and offers real-time visualization, synchronization, recording, and data processing (i.e., apply filters and run machine learning models).
+Designed for both academic researchers and industry practitioners, it supports multiple platforms (screen-based, VR, or AR) and offers real-time visualization, synchronization, recording, and data processing (i.e., to apply filters and run machine learning models).

-You may easily integrate RenaLabApp into your data pipeline if they are already using `Lab Streaming Layer (LSL) <https://labstreaminglayer.readthedocs.io/info/intro.html>`_ or `ZMQ <https://zeromq.org/>`_ to stream your data.
-Otherwise you are welcome to create your own data stream via the `Data Stream API <DataStreamAPI.html>`_.
+You can easily integrate PhysioLab\ :sup:`XR` into your data pipeline if you are already using `Lab Streaming Layer (LSL) <https://labstreaminglayer.readthedocs.io/info/intro.html>`_ or `ZMQ <https://zeromq.org/>`_ to stream your data.
+Alternatively, you can create your own data stream via the `Data Stream API <DataStreamAPI.html>`_.

 |